The "Seven Summit" of Antarctica

 Day 8

-When conditions are suitable and the forecast indicates stable weather ahead, your team will leave the sleds at Low Camp and ascend to High Camp (12,402 ft/3,780 m) carrying all of your equipment in backpacks.
-Low Camp to High Camp is 3,281 ft (1,000 m) of elevation gain and usually takes groups 6-8 hours to complete.
-The route takes you up the broad mixed spur at the northern end of Branscomb Ridge, offering fantastic views of Mount Shinn and the glaciers below.
-The hike to the start of the fixed ropes takes less than 1 hour.
-You’ll ascend fixed ropes on snow covered slopes up to 45°.
+When conditions are suitable and the forecast indicates stable weather ahead, our team leaves the sleds at Low Camp and ascend to High Camp (12,402 ft/3780 m) carrying all the equipment in backpacks.
+Low Camp to High Camp is 3,281 ft (1000 m) of elevation gain and usually takes groups 6-8 hours to complete.
+The route takes us up the broad mixed spur at the northern end of Branscomb Ridge, offering fantastic views of Mount Shinn and the glaciers below.
+The trek to the start of the fixed ropes takes less than 1 hour.
+We ascend fixed ropes on snow covered slopes up to 45°.
 Snow conditions can vary from soft to hard and wind-blown with icy patches.
 The ascent of the fixed ropes takes approximately 4-5 hours.
-There is a large ledge at the half-way point where you can stop for a rest and enjoy some food and drink.
-The hike from the top of the fixed lines to High Camp takes about 1.5 hours, ascending the gentle slopes of the summit glacier.
+There is a large ledge at the half-way point where we can stop for a rest and enjoy some food and drink.
+The trek from the top of the fixed lines to High Camp takes about 1.5 hours, ascending the gentle slopes of the summit glacier.
 This final section of the route can be very exposed to the wind, requiring care to prevent cold injury.
 The facilities at High Camp are more basic than those at Low Camp.
-Your guide will prepare simple meals in a cooking shelter and you can eat inside your tent or outside if the weather is calm.
+Our guide prepares simple meals in a cooking shelter and we can eat inside our tent or outside if the weather is calm.
 The next day is normally spent resting and acclimatizing at High Camp to give everyone the best chance of summiting.

 Day 11

 The descent to Vinson Base Camp usually takes one day from High Camp, re-tracing your route down the fixed ropes and along the Branscomb Glacier.
-At Base Camp you’ll celebrate your summit with a hearty celebration meal and toast to your team!
+At Base Camp we celebrate our summit with a hearty celebration meal and a toast to the team!

 Day 14